secureblue/secureblue/README.md

 The easiest way to start customizing is by looking at and modifying `recipe.yml`.
 It's documented using comments and should be pretty easy to understand.

-For the base-container field, you can use any other native container image.
+For the base-image field, you can use any other native container image.
 You will get all the features of that image, plus the ones added here!
 Check out the [uBlue images list](https://ublue.it/images/) to decide what to use!

 If you want to add custom configuration files, you can just add them in the `etc` directory.
 If you need to add other directories, you can look at the Containerfile to see how it's done.
 Writing to any directories under `/var` in Fedora Silverblue are not supported and will not work, as those are user-managed.